Web3-Builders-Alliance/sui-course/week1/enrollment/readme.md

 console.log(`Success!
 Check our your TX here: https://suiexplorer.com/txblock/${txid.digest}?network=devnet`);
 ```

+You may have notice you are missing a few thigs, notably enrollment_object_id. you can find this above in the readme.

+You are also missing the id for the cohort object. using the block explorer and the enrollment id you will need to find it.

 #### 5.3 Putting it all together
 Now that we have everything we need, it's finally time to put it all together and make a transaction interacting with the devnet program to submit our `github` account and our `publicKey` to signify our completion of the WBA pre-requisite materials!